apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

 * The  _OutputDataReceived_ and _ErrorDataReceived_ events are subscribed to with the _RaiseMessageEvent_ event handler.
 In this case no distinction should be made between the two types of messages, both are reported the same[^8].

-[^8]: An internal error to the process being hosted does not necessarily be interpreted as a fatal exception and should not affect the hosting process.
+[^8]: An internal error to the process being hosted should not necessarily be interpreted as a fatal exception and should not affect the hosting process.

 {% highlight C# %}
 private void RaiseMessageEvent(object sender, DataReceivedEventArgs e)